dokie123/NeoPixel-animations/README.md

 # NeoPixel-animations
-A collection of code for various common animations for NeoPixels, from the classic rainbow cycle to shimmering effects.
+A collection of code for various common animations for NeoPixels, from the classic rainbow cycle to shimmering effects
 ---